softwareguru/beam-summit-website/content/speakers/jack-mccluskey/_index.md

 events:
  - 2024
  - 2025
+ - 2026
 ---

-A native of North Carolina and a graduate of the University of North Carolina at Chapel Hill with degrees in Computer Science and Statistics, Jack works on Dataflow ML full-time as an engineer at Google Durham.
+A native of North Carolina and a graduate of the University of North Carolina at Chapel Hill with degrees in Computer Science and Statistics, Jack works on Beam ML full-time as an engineer at Google Durham.